fhightower-tc/tcex-playground/README.md

 I'm not entirely sure how to set environment variables on windows, but [this](https://www.techjunkie.com/environment-variables-windows-10/) may help.
 If you get this working on windows, please [let me know](https://hightower.space/contact/) so I can update this documentation.

+You will need to set the following environment variables:

+- API_ACCESS_ID
+- API_SECRET_KEY
+- TC_API_PATH
+- API_DEFAULT_ORG

 ## Usage

 Now, we're ready to go!
 Navigate to the directory where you cloned this project (go into the `tcex-playground` directory).

 Try running: `tclib` (this is the TCEX function to install all of the packages you will need for testing the code in the tcex-playground).

 Once this finishes, run: `tcrun` (if this throws an error which says something like `IndexError: list index out of range`, try running: `tcrun --0`).
+This should list all of the indicators in the owner you specified as the `API_DEFAULT_ORG` environment variable.

-This should work!
-If it doesn't, feel free to raise an [issue](https://gitlab.com/fhightower-tc/tcex-playground/issues/new) or [contact me](https://hightower.space/contact/).
+If it doesn't work, feel free to raise an [issue](https://gitlab.com/fhightower-tc/tcex-playground/issues/new) or [contact me](https://hightower.space/contact/).